devangshekhawat/Revi-OS-11-Post-Install-Guide/README.md

   * Once downloaded, extract the .zip file and run the installer.

 ## Packages
-* Use WinGet to Install these packages automatically.
+* Here are some packages that I use and would recommend using.
 > 7zip
 > Brave
 > CTT Windows Utility